BIBLICAL SALVATION IN 10 STEPS

 Reference verses: 1 Sam.
 15:22; John 14:15,16, 31; Js.
 1:22

-This includes all of the relevant commandments in the Old Testament and the New Testament's instructions on holy living.
+This includes all of the relevant commandments in the Old Testament along with the New Testament's instructions on holy living.
 God commands us to maintain a lifestyle free from sin (2 Tim.
 2:19) and separated from the world in both conduct and appearance (1 Tim.
 2:9; 1 Jn 2:15-17; Rom.
 12:1-2).

 7. LOVE GOD AND NEIGHBOR

 And he answering said, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbor as thyself (Luke 10:27).

 Notice that the kind of love required of us is so comprehensive that it reaches into every area of our life.
 It demands our passion and emotions ("all thy heart").
 It demands our spiritual cooperation ("all thy soul").
 It demands our physical effort ("all thy strength").
 And it demands our intellect or intelligence ("all thy mind").
 Moreover, it requires that we love the people around us ("thy neighbor") the same as ourselves.
 Obviously, this kind of love is impossible to counterfeit because there is nothing superficial about it.